Mon-Wed, 8:30 AM - 9:50 AM, CPH 3604.

-Tuesdays will be devoted to lectures.
-Thursdays will be devoted half to lecture, and half to a problem-solving session in small groups after the first week.
+Mondays will be devoted to lectures.
+Wednesdays will be devoted half to lecture, and half to a problem-solving session in small groups after the first week.

-Office Hours: Wednesdays at 2-3PM, or by appointment, or just stop by when my office door is open.
+Office Hours: TBA, or by appointment, or just stop by when my office door is open.
 If my office door is closed, I'm either not in or busy, so please don't knock.